 Related Article: Sample Japan Trip Itineraries You Can Follow

 We were dancing on the dance floor and he bought me a drink.
 The name of the Japanese guy is Hide.
 We talked about some things while he was struggling with his English and with my Nihongo.

-Alright, I was in Osaka when Hide and I were messaging.
+Alright, I was in Osaka when Hide and I was messaging.
 I told him that I’d be back in Tokyo.
 He said he wanted to see me again because I was nice.
 He wanted to bring me to Shibuya for shopping.
 For me, it was too much since I don’t like shopping.
 I am not materialistic.
 I requested if he could bring me to a place I’ve never been because I love to take photos and go on a food trip.
 Since he is from Yokohama, he was eager to show me around his town.
 More stories and pictures soon.

 Check out my story about An Unexpected Yokohama Day Tour in Japan – a Date Tour Actually!

 My Airplane Left Me for Cebu

 Oh, the troublesome of being left by a plane!
 What should I do?
 I had trouble with schedules again, another mistake.
 Tokyo to Cebu flight with Cebu Pacific cost PHP 18,000.
 I was shocked because I don’t have that kind of money in my account.
 So I called Cebu Pacific but useless.
 Called a friend on Skype from Canada and told him what happened to me.
 I felt so relieved that I was able to talk to someone.
 I messaged my Canadian client as well as my situation so there was no chance I could go back home on a particular date.
 My client was so cool that he just let me do my own thing.
 He was so supportive of my situation.